If you are interested, yes, front desk jobs can pay pretty well. This article tells you all about such jobs and how much they pay.

 - They answer phone calls from customers/clients, take messages or transfer calls.

-- They handle incoming and outgoing messages, emails and faxes
+- They get paid to handle incoming and outgoing messages, emails and faxes

 - They respond to customers or callers queries on behalf of the organization